mshibanami/redirect-web/docs/redirect-rule.md

 #### Request Methods

-The **Resource Types** option lets you set the target HTTP methods of the source URL.
+The **Request Methods** option lets you set the target HTTP methods of the source URL.

 All methods are set by default.